dharple/detox/README.md

 characters can be replaced as well, as can UTF-8 characters.
 More details are contained in the detox.1 man page.

-This is a BETA release.
-Please watch for falling bits.

 # Runtime Notes

 The most important option to learn is -n, aka --dry-run.
 This will let you